-ANA MOIOLI (Co-Artistic Director) is a Brazilian actress, writer, and director based in New York.
-Her acting trajectory started in her home country at 9 years old and was later expanded to Russia, where she studied and performed at the Moscow Art Theatre School, and then the United States, where she graduated from NYU Tisch Drama.
-Some of her recent theater projects include Running in Place (directed by Isabella Uzcátegui at Dixon Place), Birds of a Feather (directed by Lauren Grajewski at the Take Ten Play Festival and The Secret Theater), and Veinticinco (directed by Attilio Rigotti at The Tank).
-She's also starred in several independent films, such as the multi-award-winning Elsewhere (directed by Guilherme Pedra), as well as How to Water Roses (directed by Mirella Cardoso) and Julieta (directed by Vicente Gonzalez).
-Her first play For The Time Being was recently produced at the NYWinterfest Festival, and she also debuted as a filmmaker with the film Bridge. www.anamoioli.com
+ANA MOIOLI (Co-Artistic Director) is a Brazilian actor, writer, and director based in New York.
+Some of her recent theater projects include Running in Place (directed by Isabella Uzcátegui at Dixon Place), On How To Be A Monster (directed by Federica Borlenghi at The Tank) and Veinticinco (directed by Attilio Rigotti at The Tank).
+She's also starred in several independent films, such as the multi-award-winning Elsewhere (directed by Guilherme Pedra), as well as How to Water Roses (directed by Mirella Cardoso).
+Her first play For The Time Being was produced at the NYWinterfest Festival.
+She graduated with Honors from NYU Tisch Drama.

 LUÍSA GALATTI (Associate Producer/Artist) is a Brazilian actress and producer based in NYC.
 She holds a BFA in Theater from Escola Superior de Artes Celia Helena and recently moved to NYC to study at the Lee Strasberg Theatre and Film Institute.
 She is inspired to create and produce new forms of theatre that connect people with different stories and backgrounds.
 Back in her home country, Luísa worked as a producer and performer in several shows, including Cronicas de Nuestra América, written by Augusto Boal and directed by Marco Antonio Rodrigues.
 She was also part of the production of Distopia Brasil, a devised piece directed by Pedro Granato, in which she played the role of Inquisidora.
 While in school, she participated in the international theatre school festival GATS, in Peru.
 She was an Assistant Director and Guest Star on the TV Show CherryBomb (to be released on Amazon Prime in 2021).
 Currently, she's producing and acting in Till Morning, a short film she wrote.

 DENIZ BULAT (Associate Producer/Artist)